geekodour/o/content/docs/others/agenda_2022.md

 -   [ ] **Reading:** Read books/papers/blogs, take notes.
 -   [ ] **Sleep fix:**
     -   [ ] 8 Hour sleep
-    -   [ ] Offline, 1 hour before bed and 2 hours after waking up.
+    -   [ ] Socials offline, 1 hour before bed and 1 hour after waking up.
     -   [ ] Wake-up with a mission, go to sleep with a plan for the next day and the mission.
 Clear your mind and body once you wake up.
 -   [ ] **Understand perspective:** Look at anything from at-least 3 different perspectives.
 -   [ ] **Hard things:** Do hard things daily, learn to use my tools(including phone) to the fullest.